exfinen/mpc-demo-infra/mpc_demo_infra/client_cli/docker/README.md

 ### Troubleshooting
 Common issues:
 1. Docker not running → Start Docker Desktop or Docker daemon
-2. Script fails → Check your API key and secret are copied correctly
+2. Script fails
+    → Check your API key and secret are copied correctly.
+    → Check if your ETH balance on Binance is not 0.